+Actuarial Cost Method Individual Entry-Age Normal

+Inflation 2.30%

-Actuarial Cost Method Individual Entry-Age Normal Inflation 2.30% Single Discount Rate 3.91% as of August 31, 2022 Salary Increases 3.05% to 9.05%, including inflation Demographic Assumptions The rates of mortality, retirement, termination and disability incidence are identical to the assumptions used to value the pension liabilities of the Teachers Retirement System of Texas (TRS).
-The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.
-Mortality Assumption The active mortality rates were based on 90% of the RP-2014 Employee Mortality Tables for males and females.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables.
-The rates were projected on a fully generational basis using the ultimate improvement rates from mortality projection scale MP-2018.
-Health Care Trend Rates: Initial medical trend rates of 8.25% for Medicare retirees and 7.25% for non-Medicare retirees.
-Initial prescription drug trend rate of 8.25% for all retirees.
-Initial trend rates decrease to an ultimate trend rate of 4.25% over a period of 13 years.
-Election Rates Normal Retirement: 62% participation prior to age 65 and 25% participation after age 65 30% of pre-65 retirees are assumed to discontinue coverage at age 65 Aging Factors Based on plan specific experience.
+Single Discount Rate 4.13% as of August 31, 2023

+Salary Increases 2.95% to 8.95%, including inflation

+Demographic Assumptions The rates of mortality, retirement, termination and disability incidence are identical to the assumptions used to value the pension liabilities of the Teachers Retirement System of Texas (TRS).
+The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2021.

+Mortality Assumption The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas

+Healthy Pensioner Mortality Tables, with full generational projection using the ultimate rates of Scale MP 2021.
+The active mortality rates were based on PUB(2010), Amount-Weighted, Below-Median Income, Teacher male and female tables (with a two-year set forward for males), also with full generational mortality using the ultimate rates of Scale retirees.
+Initial prescription drug trend rate of 7.75% for all retirees.

+MP 2021.

+Health Care Trend Rates: Initial medical trend rates of 7.75% for Medicare retirees and 7.00% for non-Medicare

+Initial trend rates decrease to an ultimate trend rate of 4.25% over a period of 12 years.

+Election Rates Normal Retirement: 62% participation prior to age 65 and 25% participation after age 65;

+30% of pre-65 retirees are assumed to discontinue coverage at age 65.

+Aging Factors Based on plan specific experience.

 Expenses Third party administrative expenses related to the delivery of health care benefits are included in the age-adjusted claims costs.

+Ad Hoc Post-Employment

+Benefit Changes

+None

+Other Information:

-Ad Hoc Post-Employment Benefit Changes None Other Information: Notes Assumption changes include a discount rate change from 1.95% as of August 31, 2021 to 3.91% as of August 31, 2022, lower participation rates, and updates to the health care trend assumptions.
+Notes Assumption changes include a discount rate change from 3.91% as of August 31, 2022 to the TRS experience study.

+4.13% as of August 31, 2023, and revised demographic and economic assumptions based on